dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 ## 2021-03-09

-- Purchased furnitures from IKEA
+- Purchased furniture from IKEA
 - Checked how to repair internal HDD

 - [HEXAGONMI](#hexagonmi)